Open to PhD students from all around the world, with no limit per university

 A three-month internship at Boolean Innovation Labs is guaranteed, and you may request to come for an internship at any time before you complete your PhD.
-Besides working with experienced mentors, an internship at Boolean Innovation Labs allows fellows to present to and discuss with diverse researchers, which will help them expand their horizons and provide experience in large international corporations.
+Besides working with experienced mentors, an internship at Boolean Innovation Labs allows fellows to present to and discuss with diverse researchers, which will help them expand their horizons and provide experience in global corporations.

 What should be included in a research statement?